redux-observable/redux-observable/docs/basics/Epics.md

 ## Combining Epics

-Finally, redux-observable provides a utility called [`combineEpics()`](../api/combineEpics.md) that allows you to easily combine multiple Action Epics into a single one:
+Finally, redux-observable provides a utility called [`combineEpics()`](../api/combineEpics.md) that allows you to easily combine multiple Epics into a single one:

 ```js
 import { combineEpics } from 'redux-observable';